23W-GBAC/Oscarkyamuwendo/Automation project - post 1.md

 		sudo apt-get update
 		sudo apt-get install zsh

-After installation, you can start Zsh by typing zsh and pressing Enter.
+After installation, you can start Zsh by typing zsh and pressing Enter

 - **For macOS:**
 Zsh is pre-installed on macOS.
 You can check the installed version by typing zsh --version in the terminal.

-      To start Zsh, simply type zsh and press Enter.
+      To start Zsh, simply type zsh and press Enter

 - **For Windows:**
 Using Windows Subsystem for Linux (WSL):